JeroenVandersteen/JerHammer/content/Trainings/List/Extra fortunate.md

 _+1 fortune point max_

-Your fortune point maximum increases by 1 for each time you take this talent.
+Your fortune point maximum increases by 1 for each time you take this training.